johnsiilver/boutique/docs/README.md

 l.lastData = state
 ```

+## Final thoughts

+I hope this has given a decent explanation on what you can do with Boutique.
+In the future, I hope to restructure this into sections with some video
+introductions and guide to testing.

+Hopefully you will find this useful.
+Happy coding!

 ## Previous works

 Boutique has its origins from the Redux library: [http://redux.js.org](http://redux.js.org)

 Redux is very useful for Javascript clients that need to store state.
-However,
-while Redux is great, its still Javascript.
-Boutique extends the idea for the
-server side with a much strong subscription model for updating listeners.
+Its ideas
+were the basis of this model.